Exotic Dehn twists on sums of two contact 3-manifolds: Introduction

 \subsubsection{Acknowledgements}

-The first author would like to acknowledge Francisco Presas for valuable conversations.
-The second author thanks his advisor Francesco Lin for his support and encouragement, together with Hyunki Min for useful coversations.
+The first named author would like to acknowledge his advisor Francisco Presas for valuable conversations.
+The second named author thanks his advisor Francesco Lin for his support and encouragement, together with Hyunki Min for useful coversations.
+We would also like to thank the anonymous referee for the careful suggestions from which this manuscript has greatly benefited.
 The second author was partially supported by NSF grant DMS-2203498.